ExtraE113/bowie-backend/readme.md

 1. Clone the project

-2. Run `pip install -r requirements.txt` to install dependencies
+2. Run `pip3 install -r requirements.txt` to install dependencies

 3. For local testing, set the following environment variables.
 Either set them to your own values or, for trusted contributors, contact [ExtraE113](https://github.com/ExtraE113) for the information.